AimLuo/www.diagrams.net-source/_posts/2021-08-18-sketch-online-whiteboard.md

 If you don't want to start with a blank diagram, you can choose one of the many draw.io templates: Kanban boards, mindmaps, mockups, flowcharts, BPMN diagrams, infrastructure diagrams, floorplans and many more.

-1. Click on the template tool in the toolbar on the left to open the template library.
+1. Click on _+ > Template_ in the toolbar on the left to open the template library.
 2. Select the template category on the left.
 Click on the magnifying glass in the top right of a template thumbnail on the right to see a larger preview.
 3. Select the template you want to use, then click _Insert_.